Yuvraj-26/Azure-Databricks-And-Spark-Project/Notes/4_Accessing_Azure_Data_Lake_From_Databricks.md

   <img src="Docs/abfs2.png">

+- In storage account gen2 dl, show access keys (2 access keys can be rotated)
 - successfully used the access key to authenticate to ADLS storage account and list files and read data
 - Using access keys gives full access to the storage account and is not suitable as it is best practice to restrict access and provide only the required access for users such as Read Access for a limited period of time